What parameters are CFOs

 Reimbursement of expenses refers to the repayment of money spent by a person.
 In business transactions, this usually happens when a supplier incurs expenditure on behalf of the recipient who is supposed to incur the said expenditure.

-There are two types of expenses that may get reimbursed to the supplier under GST:
+There are two types of expenses that may be reimbursed to the supplier under GST:

 1. Incidental expenses incurred by the supplier in the course of supply.
-This could be in the form of commission, packing, travelling expenses, etc., and form a part of the supply value.
+This may be in the form of commission, packing, travelling expenses, etc., and forms a part of the value of supply.
 These expenses are usually incurred before or at the time of delivery of the goods or supply of the services.

 2. Expenses that the supplier incurs as a pure agent.
-These are expenses that the supplier has incurred on behalf of the recipient but do not form a part of the supply value.
+These are expenses that the supplier has incurred on behalf of the recipient but do not form a part of the value of supply.
 Examples include registration fees or taxes paid to the government, transportation charges paid to a third-party transporter that the recipient has authorised the supplier to incur, etc.

-The following section explains the pure agent concept under GST in detail.
+The following section explains the concept of a pure agent under GST in detail.

 Who is a pure agent under GST?